Billionaire Rennert, firm must pay $118 mln for looting company -jury

 Buchwald’s lawyers said the money was improperly taken from MagCorp to finance the construction of an oceanfront, 43,000-square-foot mansion with 21 bedrooms and 18 bathrooms in Sagaponack, New York, among other expenses.

-As of 2013, the property was valued at $248 million, according to the website Zillow.com.
+As of 2013, the property was valued at $248 million, according to the real estate website Zillow.com.

 In court papers, Rennert’s lawyers described the case as an attempt to twist the story of a successful entrepreneur into “a picture of avarice.”

-It filed for bankruptcy in 2001 after the U.S. government sought $900 million in penalties.
+It filed for bankruptcy in 2001 after the U.S. government sought $900 million in civil penalties.

-Rennert’s lawyers argued the liabilities were contingent and unknowable at the time the debt was issued.
+Rennert’s lawyers argued that the environmental liabilities were contingent and unknowable at the time the debt was issued.

 “At the end of the day, they understood the evidence and returned a just verdict,” Scot Stirling, a lawyer for the trustee, said of the jurors.